Plugging Viagra | Rectal Sildenafil Use And Abuse

 Side Effects Of Plugging Viagra

 Taking Viagra without a prescription comes with risk of adverse side effects.
-Men who plug Viagra are exposed to higher doses of the medication which can lead to higher doses of the medication being absorbed into the bloodstream and unknown side effects.
+Men who plug Viagra are exposed to higher doses of the drug because plugging circumvents the digestive system, resulting in increased risk of negative side effects and overdose.

 • nosebleeds